Skin complications can occur when blood sugar levels are too high, and they are often the first visible sign of diabetes.

 Plaques are usually painless, and the surrounding skin appears pale and shiny in comparison.

 Lesions often become waxy and develop a purple border over time.
 While harmless, NLD can cause complications, such as scarring.
 The skin is also more prone to infection.
-In around 15 percent of cases, ulceration can occur.
+In around

 A worsening of symptoms may be a sign that the person’s diabetes treatment plan needs adjusting.